Natural Bridge track to Davidson Park

 Garigal National Park

-This is a challenging walking track winds through Garigal National Park taking in impressive sandstone rock formations and spectacular water views.
+This challenging walking track winds through Garigal National Park, and features impressive sandstone rock formations and spectacular water views.

 - 6.8km one-way

 - Time suggested

 - 3 - 4hrs

 - Grade 3